microrack/modules/README.md

 >
 > Any enthusiast or brand can create and distribute compatible modules — as open source projects or as closed source designs.

-## Versioning

-For convenience MICRORACK modules are versioned in semver-like fashion (e.g. v1.0 -> v1.1) an current version is placed on the bottom side of all boards.

-Manufacturers, enthusiasts and MICRORACK team itself may add minor improvements to some module designs over time.

-## Consistent Platform

-New creative modules and accessories may emerge but main system standards remains the same across manufacturers and enthusiasts.

-MICRORACK Specification provides stable design foundations for seamless experience across designs, while building blocks variability grows with community and further enriching your setups.

 ## Generators

 - [**mod-vco**](mod-vco/) - Voltage Controlled Oscillator with LFO mode